kyma-incubator/compass/docs/director/03-tenancy.md

 ![](./assets/tenant-mapping.svg)

 Having this information, Director can work as a multi-tenant service.
-For more information, refer to the document about [security in Compass](https://github.com/kyma-incubator/compass/blob/main/docs/compass/03-01-security.md).
+For more information, refer to the document about [Security in Compass](https://github.com/kyma-incubator/compass/blob/main/docs/compass/03-01-security.md).